Modular localization and the holistic structure of causal quantum theory, a historical perspective: Introduction

-\begin{itemize} \item Einstein (1909, more details 1917 in \cite{Ein}): calculation of mean square fluctuations in an open subvolume in statistical mechanics of black body radiation shows two components: wave- and particle-like ("Nadelstrahlung") which Einstein interpreted as intrinsic pure theoretical evidence for photons (in addition to the observational support coming from the photoelectric effect).
+\begin{itemize} \item Einstein 1917 in \cite{Ein}: calculation of mean square fluctuations in an open subvolume in statistical mechanics of the thermal black body radiation shows presence of two components: wave- and particle-like ("Nadelstrahlung") fluctuation structure which Einstein interpreted as a theoretical evidence for photons (after his 1905 paper based on the observational support coming from the photoelectric effect).

-\item Jordan in his thesis (1924, \cite{Thesis}) argued that the particle-like component$~\sim$ $\bar{E}_{\nu}h\nu~$is not needed for equilibrium.
+\item Jordan in his PhD thesis (1924, \cite{Thesis}) argued that the particle-like component$~\bar{E}_{\nu}\sim h\nu~$is not needed for attaining equilibrium.

-\item Einstein's reaction (ZfPh 1924 \cite{Ein2}) consisted in the statement that Jordan's argument is mathematically correct but physically flawed (the absorption is incorrectly described), but he praised Jordan's statistical innovation ("Stosszahlansatz").
+\item Einstein's reaction \cite{Ein2} consisted in a publication in which Jordan's argument is conceded to be mathematically correct but physically flawed (the absorption is incorrectly described).
+However he praised Jordan's statistical innovations ("Stosszahlansatz").

-\item 1925 appearance of the first model of QFT in Jordan's section of the Dreim\"{a}nnerarbeit \cite{Drei} as an QFT analog of Einstein's thermal fluctuation discussion.
-Jordan used a chiral current model which he thought of as a 2-dim. photon.
-He found the same two components in the quantum fluctuations. \end{itemize}

-It is well known that Einstein preferred the old (Bohr-Sommerfeld) QT to the new Goettingen QT, especially after Born's introduction of probabilities, a concept which he rejected on philosophical grounds.
-What must have been unexpected for Jordan however is that his coauthors Born and Heisenberg for completely different reasons also maintained a critical distance with respect to his new brain child.

-For Jordan this critical encounter with Einstein's idea of coexistence of individual wave/particle components in thermal fluctuations, but now adapted to QT at T=0, was his "Damascus epiphany".
-By combining the idea of corpuscular quantum matter with de Broglie's matter waves, he developed the idea of a matter and wave unity in QFT, leaving the point of view in his thesis which Einstein criticized far behind.
-Despite the correspondence of his quantum fluctuations with Einstein's thermal fluctuation, there remained a difference in interpretation; Einstein rejected Jordan's interpretation of viewing the wave and the particle component as two manifestation of one and the same quantum object.

-A presentation of the beginnings of particle theory would be incomplete without mentioning Dirac's important role.
-Although Jordan's view that everything (waves or particles) which (mathematically) \textit{can be} quantized according to the unifying rules of QFT \textit{must be} \textit{quantized according to the same rules} prevailed as the central structure of the new theory, there is no doubt that Dirac's more conservative approach to use QFT for light and (relativistic) QM for matter was extremely successful and led to discoveries (as hole theory) which, even when it became clear that they failed on higher order perturbation theory as a consequence of the vacuum polarization structure, left their permanent mark in the existence of antiparticles.
-His ability to extract important prevailing concepts out of non-prevailing theories is unmatched in particle physics.
-Finally, at the beginning of the 50s, Dirac made his peace with QFT.